Reported

 A majority of people surveyed expressed willingness to eat less meat to curb climate pollution.

 First, no matter the party, a majority of Democrats, Republicans and Independents were all familiar with both “climate change” and “global warming.”
-But Democrats were both more likely to be concerned about climate change and more likely to be willing to eat less meat.
+But Democrats were both more likely to be concerned about climate change and more likely to be willing to eat less meat to curb emissions.

 The researchers also looked at the term “climate justice,” which became popular in the 1990s and refers to the impact on communities that are disproportionately impacted by climate change, often communities of color or low-income communities.
 Climate justice was seen as the least-urgent term to study participants, though the researchers point out that could be because the term isn’t as well known.